pschatzmann/jupyterlab-openscad-syntax-highlighting/README.md

 # jupyterlab-openscad-syntax-highliting

-Syntax Highlighting for the OpenSCAD language
+Syntax Highlighting for the OpenSCAD language in Jupyterlab

 ## Requirements